Installation & Licensing

 "Customer Domain" custom field

 To continue our tour through vAgent, you should check the vAgent app configuration page.
-Just click on the menu icon 'Administration' in the upper right corner and select 'apps'.
+Just click on the menu icon 'Administration' in the upper right corner and select 'Manage apps'.
 You will find the vAgent configuration page in the left sidebar.
-By clicking on it the layout appears in the right screen.
+By clicking on it, the layout appears on the right-hand side of the page.

 If you want to link users directly to the 'NoLogin portal', you can use the target parameter with the value 'NoLogin' in the address to open NoLogin immediately.

 will open the 'NoLogin portal' directly, avoiding the Login form.

 Related issues and time spent have to be configured in the configuration of each project.
 Therefore, it is possible to configure these panels differently for each project.
 In order to access the vAgent configuration page of a project, select a project and click the 'Project Configuration' button in the lower lefthand corner.

 Once you are in the Project Configuration, you can find the 'vAgent Configuration' at the bottom of the sidebar on the left.
 Click to display the vAgent Configuration page.